Part 2 - GUI

 self._trim_message_history()

-# Keep the number of command agent can run on it's own < 10
+# Keep the number of commands the agent can run on its own < 10

 self.tool_call_count += 1